 - Left unchecked, Designer displays the key value only, '1.'

 If a table of value labels is defined for a field, but there is data in the field that does not have a corresponding value label, the data value is used.
 For example, if labels were only defined for values 1 - 3, then 4 would be written out directly.

-IBM SPSS and SAS files have a notion of "Missing" data.
-In Designer, you get NULLs in the data.
-When writing, any NULLs in your data will be written as "Missing" in the resulting SAS or IBM SPSS file.
+IBM SPSS and SAS files have a notion of "missing" data.
+In Designer, you get NULL values in the data.
+When you write, any NULL values are written as "missing" in the resulting SAS or IBM SPSS file.

 Designer supports all data types for writing to SAS and IBM SPSS files, with the exception of blob and spatial fields.
 If blob and/or spatial fields are sent to the output tool for SAS or IBM SPSS, they will be ignored.
 Warning messages will be reported in the Results window if these types of fields are encountered.

 When reading SAS/IBM SPSS files, all data will be converted to one of the following data types:

 When writing String data types, the written file may have the String size grow by a magnitude of 4 based on the string length defined in Designer.

 - Double (all numeric values will be supplied as a double)

 - V_WString (all strings are supplied as variable wide strings)

 - Datetime (YYYY-MM-DD HH:MM:SS)